arcs-njit-edu/docs/docs/migration/faqs.md

-### Question 3: What specific steps should I take to prepare for the migration?
+### What specific steps should I take to prepare for the migration?
 <details>
 <summary> <b>Answer</b>: </summary>
 To prepare for the migration, there are a few crucial steps: